AustinPremod/OTP-Verification/README.md

 Request Body<br />
 ◉ The phone number should not have any special characters, symbols and space in between<br />
+◉ Phone Number should not start with a 0
 ◉ phonenumber is stored as a string value<br /><br />

 {